ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

 # Poll Questions:

 ### 3) What should we do to get a more accurate picture of the racial breakdown of police killings?
-    A) Display the data alongsize the proportion of Canada's total population each racial group comprises
+    A) Display the data alongside the proportion of Canada's total population each racial group comprises
     B) Divide by the total number of police killings to get a percentage
     C) Subtract the Unknown category and then divide by the total number of police killings to get a percentage
-    D) Divide the the total killings of each racial group by the total population of each racial group
+    D) Divide the total killings of each racial group by the total population of each racial group